Metal Expansion Joint

 Metal Pipe Expansion Joints

-Fire protection often uses pipeline metal expansion joints in piping systems and cryogenic and most high-pressure applications where steam is present.
+Fire protection often uses pipeline metal expansion joints in piping systems and cryogenic and high-pressure applications where steam is present.
 They also come in different models for different applications.

 An unrestrained model is a primary expansion joint.
 A tied expansion joint is used as a control unit to prevent pipe axial movement resulting from surges in a piping system.
 Also, hinged expansion joints avoid damage to the joint from shearing and pressure surges within the system.
-Engine exhaust and external pressurized balanced joints are other examples of metallic pipe expansion joints.
+Engine exhaust and external pressurized balanced joints are other metallic pipe expansion joints.

 Industrial Metal Expansion Joint Covers